bgachara/bgachara.github.io/posts/pl.md

 - Better understanding of significance of implementation
 - Better use of languages that are already known
 - Overall advancement of computing

+## Properties of PL.

+- Syntax.
+- Names.
+- Type System.
+- Semantics.
+  - What do programs mean?
+  - Correct reasoning about programs and interfaces.
+- Idioms
+  - What are typical patterns for using language features to express your computation?
+- Memory model.
+- Libraries
+  - What facilities does the language provide as standard?
+- Tools
+  - What do language implementations provide to make your job easier?
+- Evaluation Mechanism.
+- Abstraction Mechanism.

 ## Language Features.